Capacitated Network Design Games on a Generalized Fair Allocation Model: Model

 \subsection{Price of Anarchy and Price of Stability}

-The Price of Anarchy (PoA) and the Price of Stability (PoS) measure how inefficient the cost at a Nash equilibrium is for the optimal cost.
+The Price of Anarchy (PoA) and the Price of Stability (PoS) measure how inefficient the cost of a Nash equilibrium is compared to an optimal cost.
 Let \textbf{s}$^*_{sc}$ be an optimal strategy profile under sum-cost, and \textbf{s}$^*_{mc}$ be an optimal strategy profile under max-cost, respectively.
 Then the PoA's of $(\Delta,F)$ under sum-cost and max-cost are defined as follows.

 Similarly, the PoS's of $(\Delta,F)$ under sum-cost and max-cost are defined as follows.

 When it is clear from the context, we sometimes omit $(\Delta,F)$.